How does it work?

 Can I get credit?

 As of now, BISR Office Hours does not provide university credit.
 However, we are exploring this area and there are ways of having your work recognized by accredited institutions.
 If you want to learn more, please let us know.

 There are many options.
 Hourly rates start at $200 for just one-on-one study but larger packages are also available for for students who wish to also work on a piece of writing or longer project.

 Can I do it with a friend?

 Yes.
 You’re welcome to arrange an Office Hours project with your friend/mother/cousin/spouse/others, but group sessions are capped at four students.
-Pricing for group sessions will depend on number of students and sessions.
+Pricing for group sessions will depend on number of students, sessions, and faculty hours involved.

 Can we try something else?

 Quite possibly.
 If you a different type of project in mind, whether in terms of duration or scope, please email us at email@example.com or use the form below.